lart-bangor/gnapt-stimgen/README.rst

 Installation
 ------------

-Just download the :code:`gnapt-stimgen.exe` from the GitHub repo's releases and place it wherever is convenient, then run it from the command line as shown below.
+Just download the :code:`gnat-stimgen.exe` from the GitHub repo's releases and place it wherever is convenient, then run it from the command line as shown below.
 No installation necessary.